OHIF/Viewers/docs/latest/extensions/modules/sop-class-handler.md

 the other modules, as it doesn't provide a `1:1` schema for UI or provide it's own components.
 It instead defines:

-- `sopClassUids`: an array of string SOP Class UIDs that the `getDisplaySetFromSeries` method should be applied to.
+- `sopClassUIDs`: an array of string SOP Class UIDs that the `getDisplaySetFromSeries` method should be applied to.
 - `getDisplaySetFromSeries`: a method that maps series and study metadata to a display set